 - Facilitation of Personal Development workshops to County Professional cricketers, Academies and Past Players.

 - To promote the value and philosophy of the PCA Personal Development and Welfare Programme

 - Responsible to the PCA National Personal Development Manager

 - A proven understanding of the specific needs of elite and youth cricketers, in particular the difficulties of combining sport with career and education.

-- A strong desire to excel at the tasks at hand and with high levels of professionalism.
+- A strong desire to excel at the tasks in hand and with high levels of professionalism

 - An appreciation of an integrated approach to player development.

 - Experience in career and education guidance.